 So after a refreshing sleep and good night’s rest, We all decided to get on the road.
 But before that, we had to eat something!
-So we went to this south Indian restaurant called Sarvana Bhawan!
+So we went to a South Indian restaurant called Sarvana Bhawan!
 (It happens to be a popular chain in the South, as witnessed by all of us)

 Hats off to their food and service!
-We had eaten so much in so little time and were off on the road to see and enjoy the beauty called Munnar.
+We had eaten so much in so little time and were back on the road to see and enjoy the beauty called Munnar.

 Our first destination in Munnar happened to be the tea gardens for which Munnar is ever so famous.
 We stopped in between, enjoyed the views on the tea hills, took some pics before our driver amazingly got the rear bumper wacked off!
 (I couldn’t stop being the usual bitch I am and kept on making faces, again and again!)